Tag Archive for: ESG

 3. Businesses will have to disclose plans and methodology that will support their biodiversity policies.

 4. A disclosure on the social consequences of nature loss will also be required.
-This includes, for example, information related to fair and equitable benefit sharing arising from the utilization of genetic resources and traditional knowledge.
+This includes, for example, information related to fair and equitable benefit sharing arising from the utilisation of genetic resources and traditional knowledge.

 5. Disclosures will have to include information on how business policies are connected and aligned with global goals and agreements, such as the SDGs, the GBF and the European Green Deal.